andreacardybailey/arrayMethodExercises/README.md

 ### Adding a Book

-Write a function named addBook that accepts the inventory array and a book object.
+Write a function named addBook that has two parameters: an inventory array and a book object.
 The function should add the book to the end of the inventory array and return the updated inventory.

 **Use:** push

 ### Selling a Book

-Write a function named sellBook that accepts the inventory array and a book title.
+Write a function named sellBook that has two parameters: an inventory array and a book object.
 If the book is found and hasn't been sold yet, mark it as sold and return the updated inventory.

 **Use:** find

 ### Removing Last Added Book

-Write a function named removeLastAdded that accepts the inventory array and removes the most recently added book.
+Write a function named removeLastAdded that has one parameter: an inventory array.
+Thge function removes the most recently added book.
 Return the updated inventory.

 **Use:** pop